starknet-io/SNIPs/SNIPS/snip-10.md

 ## Abstract

 The `wallet_switchStarknetChain` RPC method allows Starknet decentralized applications (“dapps”) to request that the wallet switches its active Starknet chain.
-The caller must specify a chain ID, and the method returns `null` if the active chain was switched, and an error otherwise.
+The caller must specify a chain ID, and the method returns `true` if the active chain was switched, and an error otherwise.

 Important cautions for implementers of this method are included in the [Security Considerations](#security-consideration) section.